NazimCimen/backend-learning-with-dart-frog/README.md

 ### Client-Server Model
 - Understand how the backend communicates with the frontend.

-📚 **Step:**
-- Watch blog articles and videos to grasp these concepts.
-- Upload your notes to GitHub in Markdown format (e.g., `01-backend-basics.md`).

 ---

 ## 2. Getting Started with Dart Frog